noahehall/multicloud/modeling/modeling.md

 ### terminology

+- become one with the core UML diagrams in relation to application development
+  - Activity: actors & interactions
+  - Sequence: function invocations
+  - State: enums of asset states
+  - Class: databases schemas
 - model: partial abstract representation of a real-world system
   - analyze, communicate, test and document your understanding of a system
 - types